kgashok/CodeOrDie/CoDE/pset1.md

 ### Problem Sets for Iteration 1
 _Theme: Hello World Greetings_
 - Some excellent advice on why you should use a [Code NoteBook](docs/Java%20Rockstar.md)
-- If You Are a Student Interested in a Software Job… | Dorai's Learn Log http://buff.ly/1u4c4N8

 ### Recommended Reading
 - The Basics Of Computer Programming 101 - Variables And DataTypes http://buff.ly/1oYIkEs